ucdavis-bioinformatics-training/2020-Intro_Single_Cell_RNA_Seq/data_analysis/scrna_analysis_prepare.md

 ### Create a new RStudio project

-Open RStudio and create a new project, for more info see <https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects>
+Open RStudio and create a new project, for more info see (Using-Projects)[https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects]

 * File > New Project > New Directory > New Project (name the new directory, Ex.
 Differential_Expression) and check "use renv with this project" if present.

-Learn more about packrat see <https://rstudio.github.io/packrat/>
+Learn more about (renv)[https://rstudio.github.io/renv/articles/renv.html]

 Set some options and make sure the packages Seurat, sva, ggplot2, dplyr, limma, topGO, WGCNA are installed (if not install it), and then load them and verify they all loaded correctly.